KULeuven-DeptCW/FoCS-Exc/README.md

 An executable (`Simulators/Simulators/bin/Debug/Simulators.exe`) will be generated.
 You can run the simulator using `cd` to move to the correct directory and then run:
 ```
-mono <tmfile>.tm "<inputstring>"
+mono Simulators.exe <tmfile>.tm "<inputstring>"
 ```

-for example `mono test.tm "aaa#aa"` will run a Turing Machine that calculates the addition of the two given unary numbers.
+for example `mono Simulators.exe test.tm "aaa#aa"` will run a Turing Machine that calculates the addition of the two given unary numbers.

 Links
 -----